- South Carolina

 Visit Middleton Place in the spring to see the roses in bloom.

 Many of Charleston’s plantations stand as monuments to South Carolina’s history of agriculture, but the Mepkin Abbey is a testament to the state’s spirituality.
 Located about 67 kilometers north of Charleston, Mepkin Abbey houses a community of monks who dedicate their lives to prayer, work and hospitality.
 Established in 1949, the abbey occupies the lush grounds of the former Mepkin Plantation, where rice was grown and harvested as early as the late 1600s.
 Today, you are welcome to worship at the Mepkin Abbey Church, experience the serenity of the Nancy Bryan Luce Gardens, and enjoy the fruits of the monks’ labor: honey, mushrooms and handcrafted items can be purchased at the gift shop.

 Find peace and tranquility on the grounds of Mepkin Abbey, where Roman Catholic monks have lived and farmed for more than 65 years.

-A trolley tour of the Charleston Tea Plantation and the factory will leave you thirsty for a tall glass of South Carolina sweetened ice tea.
+A trolley tour of the Charleston Tea Garden and the factory will leave you thirsty for a tall glass of South Carolina sweetened ice tea.